Smoothness of density for stochastic differential equations with Markovian switching: The Malliavin calculus

-In this section we analyze the regularity, in the sense of Malliavin calculus, of the solution $X_t$ to the system (\ref{e.x}) and (\ref{2.3}).
-The procedure is to perform perturbations of the underlying Brownian motion, keeping the Poisson random measure invariant.
+In this section we analyze the regularity, in the sense of Malliavin calculus, of the solution $X_t$ to equation (\ref{e.1.x}).
+The procedure is to perform perturbations of the underlying Brownian motion, keeping the Markovian switching process $\alpha_t$ invariant.
 The technique for this analysis is inspired in the partial Malliavin calculus which can be regarded as a stochastic calculus of variation for random variables with values on the Hilbert space $L^2(\Omega_2)$.

 We follow the notation introduced in the Preliminaries.
-Denote by $H$ the Hilbert space $H=L^{2}([0, T]; \mathbb{R}^{d})$, equipped with the inner product $\langle h_1, h_2\rangle_H=\int^{T}_{0} \langle h_1(s),h_2(s)\rangle_{\RR^d} ds$.
+Denote by $H$ the Hilbert space $H=L^{2}(\mathbb{R}_+; \mathbb{R}^{d})$, equipped with the inner product $\langle h_1, h_2\rangle_H=\int^{\infty}_{0} \langle h_1(s),h_2(s)\rangle_{\RR^d} ds$.

 For a Hilbert space $U$ and a real number $p\ge 1$, we denote by $L^p(\Omega_1; U)$ the space of $U$-valued random variables $\xi$ such that $\mathbb{E}_1\|\xi\|^{p}_{U}<\infty$, where $\mathbb{E}_1$ is the mathematical expectation on the probability space $(\Omega_1, \cF_1, \mathbb{P}_1)$.
 We also set $L^{\infty-}(\Omega_1; U):=\cap_{p<\infty}L^p(\Omega_1; U)$.